-Those standings and seed projection pages are updates every day to reflect the latest results and most up to date MLB power ratings.
+Those standings and seed projection pages are updated every day to reflect the latest results and most up-to-date MLB power ratings.

 For football and basketball, we use our own data and models to come up with independent estimates of team quality.
 We then compare those to the market, and to other projections, and make final adjustments.